|PAGE Fact Sheet|

 The Professional Association of Georgia Educators (PAGE) is an independent, professional education association for teachers, administrators, paraprofessionals and other school personnel in Georgia.
 PAGE is the state’s largest organization for professional educators, and more than 90% of the association’s 90,000-plus members are classroom teachers.
 PAGE members serve in schools in every city and county school system throughout Georgia.

-The 2015-2016 PAGE President is Marietta educator Stephanie Davis Howard.
+The 2016-2017 PAGE president is Amy Denty, director of curriculum and instruction for Wayne County Schools.
 Dr. Allene Magill is PAGE Executive Director.

 The core business of the Professional Association of Georgia Educators is to provide professional learning to enhance competence and confidence, build leadership and increase student achievement, while providing the best in membership, legislative and legal services and support.